 Information on how to create and embed a blog in your course will be found in the chapter "Creating Blogs".
 Further details on how to use blogs as course participant will be explained in the chapter "Learning Activities in Courses," section "Blog".

-With the help of the resource folder, files (content, information, graphics, etc.) can be used in multiple courses.
-In doing so, the files are referenced from the resource folder and thus do not need to be created multiple times.
-The linked resource folder is displayed in the storage folder of the linked course under _sharedfolder and there is access to all files stored in the resource folder.
-Changes to the files in the resource folder then apply to all linked courses.
-It should be noted that only one resource folder can be added per course.
+The idea of the resource folder is that the contents of this folder can be used unchanged in several courses and therefore do not have to be created multiple times.
+These could be for example rules for the online communication, for organizational contact person or other general information, if they are the same for all courses.
+The linked resource folder is shown as "_sharedfolder" in the storage folder and gives access to all files of the resource folder.
+But only 1 resource folder can be used per course.
 Further information can be found in the chapter "Course settings" in the submenu "Resource folder".

 A Portfolio 2.0 template contains tasks that can be used as part of a portfolio assessment and entered into an OLAT course as a portfolio task.
 With the help of a Portfolio 2.0 template, lecturers can design a structured portfolio folder that the students can collect and edit.
 Further information on the Portfolio Template and on ePortfolio in general can be found in the corresponding chapter.